eighttrigrams/tsfun/doc/comparators.md

 #### Comparator Producers

-All functions ending with -By, like for example `differerntFromBy` are producers of Comparators.
+All functions ending with -By, like for example `differentFromBy` are producers of Comparators.
 They get applied partially, taking another comparator, to give as a comparator.